 What is the BCTHS Assistance Program?
 The Commonwealth of PA, Act 211, mandates a student assistance program in every school.

 What is the overall goal of STAR?
 STAR identifies students whose behavior, attendance, or grades indicate that they may have problems related to alcohol or other substance abuse, depression and/or other issues that negatively impact on receiving the best education possible.
-STAR also identifies students who are at risk; that is, they are not evidencing significant problems at the moment, but the probability that they will, unless some series of events changes the course of their lives, is higher than the norm.
+STAR also identifies students who are at risk; that is, they are not evidencing significant problems at the moment, but the probability that they will unless some series of events changes the course of their lives, is higher than the norm.

 How does the student assistance program work?
 Any concerned individual (school staff, family members, students) may call, write, or stop to see a student’s guidance counselor or a member of the STAR.
-Except for self referrals, all referrals should be made in writing on a “Standard Referral Form” (available in every office).
+Except for self-referrals, all referrals should be made in writing on a “Standard Referral Form” (available in every office).
 If the facts presented by the counselor warrant additional action by STAR, more information is gathered.

 And then what happens?
 To assemble a complete profile of a referred student’s behaviors, information is solicited from a variety of sources.
 Information collected includes grades, attendance, performance in class and co-curricular activities, health and counselor information, staff reports, discipline records, and parent/guardian input.
 All information collected must be observable and verifiable.
 STAR does not seek hearsay information.
-The observable data is compiled, providing a look at the student’s life in school and if the information profile warrant, additional action is taken.
+The visible data is compiled, providing a look at the student’s life in school, and if the information profile warrant, additional action is taken.

 What is an assessment?
-BCTHS contracts with the Bucks County Council on Alcoholism and Drug Dependence (BCCADD) to do all assessment for STAR.
+BCTHS contracts with the Bucks County Council on Alcoholism and Drug Dependence (BCCADD) to do in all evaluation for STAR.
 The Council is not a treatment agency.
 Its job is to focus on the student and family to determine the exact nature of the problem and then, if necessary, suggest treatment options.

 If treatment of some kind is received, what happens after that?
 STAR is committed to providing prevention, support, and aftercare services to any student who needs them.
 STAR offers many groups, operated during the school day, to students whose academic performance is likely to improve if help and support are provided.
-Students can arrange possible group membership through STAR or through their guidance counselors.
+Students can arrange possible group membership through STAR or their guidance counselors.